ETS-Android3/branch_sa_technical_assessment/README.md

 }
 ```

 2) Configure the branch SDK to work within your application by adding the uses-permissions, intent-filters (to your activity set to android.intent.category.LAUNCHER), and meta data to your AndroidManifest.xml file.
-Make sure to replace the keys with the ones found in your <a href="https://dashboard.branch.io/account-settings/profile"> Branch Dashboard</a>
+Make sure to replace the keys in the meta data with the ones found in your <a href="https://dashboard.branch.io/account-settings/profile"> Branch Dashboard Account Settings</a> and the links with the ones found in your <a href="https://dashboard.branch.io/configuration/general"> Branch Dashboard Configuration Settings </a>

 ```bash
 <?xml version="1.0" encoding="utf-8"?>